UrbanOS-Public/streams-to-event-hub/README.md

 A node microservice made to forward events from a websocket to Azure Event Hub.

+Used with demos of UrbanOS to show how data from our system can be ingested in realtime, and sent to any variety of places, like Azure Event Hub.

 ## Setup

 -   `npm i` to install deps